-Guidance can be identified within Chapter 2 of the Code with regards to operator competencies.
+Guidance can be identified within Chapter 3 of the Code with regards to operator competencies.

-- As a minimum, the operator should have:
+As a minimum, the operator should have:

-- 1. A recreational boating licence or a certificate of competency from AMSA; and

-- 2. Vessel specific training.
+- 1. A recreational boating licence (if an exemption from the minimum crewing requirements is obtained from AMSA) or a certificate of competency from AMSA; and - 2.
+Vessel specific training.